National System to Prevent Torture, comprising:

 Misiones: Law IV - N°65 (28 August 2014)

 Argentina was the first State in Latin America to ratify the OPCAT in 2004.
 The national legislation establishing a national system of prevention was approved in November 2012 and came into force in January 2013.
 The Decree regulating the NPM law was issued in April 2014.
 However, the NPM was established only in December 2017, when the 13 NPM members were finally selected.

-OPCAT implementation has already started at the provincial level: seven provinces have adopted laws to create local preventive mechanisms.
-These are: Chaco, Corrientes, Mendoza, Misiones, Río Negro, Salta and Tucumán.
-Five of them are operational: Chaco, Corrientes, Mendoza, Río Negro and Salta.
+At the provincial level, eight provinces have adopted laws to create local preventive mechanisms.
+These are: Chaco, City of Buenos Aires, Corrientes, Mendoza, Misiones, Río Negro, Salta and Tucumán.
+Six of them are operational: Chaco, Corrientes, Mendoza, Misiones, Río Negro and Salta.

 The SPT visited Argentina in April 2012.
 Both the SPT visit report and the State's reply have been made public.